Celebrities Who Have Left a Gay Lifestyle

 Her statement when she was gay:

-She said in a recent interview:
+She said in an interview:

 If I meet someone and I like them, I don’t care if they’re a boy or a girl.